aryavsparihar/for_loops_questions/README.md

-# Python Loop Practice\n\nThis repo contains a Jupyter Notebook where I solve 10 for-loop problems to master Python looping fundamentals.
+# Python Loop Practice
+This repo contains a Jupyter Notebook where I solve 10 for-loop problems to master Python looping fundamentals.